 FIFO and LIFO accounting methods are used for determining the value of unsold inventory, the cost of goods sold and other transactions like stock repurchases that need to be reported at the end of the accounting period.
 FIFO stands for First In, First Out, which means the goods that are unsold are the ones that were most recently added to the inventory.
 Conversely, LIFO is Last In, First Out, which means goods most recently added to the inventory are sold first so the unsold goods are ones that were added to the inventory the earliest.
 LIFO accounting is not permitted by the IFRS standards so it is less popular.
 It does, however, allow the inventory valuation to be lower in inflationary times.

-FIFO stands for First In First Out and is an inventory costing method where the good placed first in an inventory is sold first.
-The recently placed good remains in the inventory at the end of the year.
+FIFO stands for First In First Out and is an inventory costing method where goods placed first in an inventory are sold first.
+Recently-placed goods that are unsold remain in the inventory at the end of the year.

 LIFO stands for Last In First Out.
 It is an inventory costing method where the goods placed last in an inventory are sold first.
-The good placed first in the inventory remains in the inventory at the end of the year.
+The goods placed first in the inventory remain in the inventory at the end of the year.